 Music is a wonderful part of life; it has the power to connect and bring people together in such a unique way.
 If you are big into music, then it is likely you want to always find ways to engage your musical mind and explore the genres.
-While a lot of people will want to join a band or make in big in the music world, other people may just want some smaller hobbies to keep them entertained.
+While a lot of people will start by learning sheet music before eventually wanting to join a band or make in big in the music world, other people may just want some smaller hobbies to keep them entertained.
 If this is the case for you, then here are 4 hobbies to get into if you are a big music fan.

 Start A Music Blog